deniskyashif/blog/content/posts/2020-01-07-csharp-channels-part-3.md

 ## TPL Dataflow

 The TPL Dataflow library is another option for implementing pipelines or even meshes in .NET.
-It has a declarative and a higher-level API compared to the channel-based approach, but it also comes with more complexity and provides less control.
+It has a powerful, high-level API but compared to the channel-based approach also comes with a steeper learning curve and provides less control.
 Personally, I think that deciding between the two should strongly depend on the case.
 If you prefer a simpler API and more control, the lightweight channels would be the way to go.
 If you want a high-level API with more features, check out TPL Dataflow.

 ## Conclusion

 We defined the pipeline concurrency model and learned how to use it to implement flexible, high-performance data processing workflows.
 We learned how to deal with errors, perform cancellation as well as how to apply some of the channel techniques (multiplexing and demultiplexing), described in the previous articles, to handle backpressure.

 Besides performance, pipelines are also easy to change.
 Each stage is an atomic part of the whole composition that can be independently modified, replaced, or removed as long as we keep the method (stage) signatures intact.
-For example, it's trivial to convert the line counter pipeline to search for patterns in text, say extracting the errors from log files.
+For example, it's trivial to convert the line counter pipeline to search for patterns in text, say pasing log files etc.

 We can see how it can lead to a significant reduction in our code's cyclomatic complexity as well as making it easier to test.
 Each stage is simply a method with no side effects, which can be unit tested in isolation.
 Stages have a **single responsibility**, which makes them easier to reason about, thus we can cover all the possible cases.